souldern/souldern.github.io/home/site-notes/email.md

-To receive emails as **someone@souldern.org** the account needs to be listed (By Nick Oakhill) at godaddy (that manages the souldern.org domain) we have 100 free adddresses that can be used.
+To receive emails as **someone@souldern.org** the account needs to be listed (By Nick Oakhill) at godaddy (that manages the souldern.org domain) we have 100 free addresses that can be used.

-This account does not store any mail it is simply a forwarding address to a "real" email account.
+This account does not store any mail, it is simply a forwarding address to a "real" email account.
 Either your normal email or a custom account set up just for the purpose such as **someone.souldernpc@gmail.com**